Quansight-Labs/quansight-labs-site/posts/2020/08/but-what-are-traitlets.md

 If you have an application or library which potentially have a really large number of configuration knobs and want to isolate changes;
-Traitlets can help you expose all of those cleanly to a user.
+Traitlets can help you expose all of those cleanly to a user, without having to think about the option name, or writing the logic to set a default value.

 # Configure what you do not yet know about

-In an application with few parameters and only a couple plugins it might be relatively straitforward to provide options and cli arguments; this becomes harder when arbitrary plugins are involved and those plugins have arbitrary configuration options you may, or may not know at startup time.
+In an application with few parameters and only a couple plugins it might be relatively straightforward to provide options and cli arguments; this becomes harder when arbitrary plugins are involved and those plugins have arbitrary configuration options you may, or may not know at startup time.

-One good example is JupyterHub; JupyterHub have spawners that decide how notebook servers are started.
+One good example is JupyterHub; JupyterHub have various plugins, one category of which is Spawners.
+Spawners decide how notebook servers are started.
 You can find how to [use a custom spawner](https://jupyterhub.readthedocs.io/en/stable/reference/spawners.html#writing-a-custom-spawner), and many institutions have only minimal changes to Spawner to accommodate their use case.
+A few of the command ones include SystemDSpawner, SlurmSpawner, KubeSpawner, each with their parameters.

-It is critical to make it as simple as possible to provide configuration options and make them available from Jupyter Configuration files.
+It is critical to make it as simple as possible to provide configuration options and make them available from Jupyter Configuration files and from command line.

 Using a custom Spawner is simple: